kainino0x/webgpu-cross-platform-demo/README.md

 Instructions are for Linux/Mac; they will need to be adapted to work on Windows.

-This step is required for both native and web builds:
+This setup step is always required for native builds.
+For web builds, it is only needed if you need to rebuild `emdawnwebgpu_pkg_snapshot`.

 ```sh
 ./setup_build.sh